RyanPLehan/Htmx.Net.MVC/README.md

 Ideas of using Modals/Dialogs with HTMX came from [Modal forms with Django+HTMX](https://blog.benoitblanchon.fr/django-htmx-modal-form/)

-One of the main issues, with the original MS Contoso University application, is that for every detailed CRUD operation, there is a corresponding view.
+One of the main issues, with the original MS Contoso University application, is that for every Route CRUD operation, there is a corresponding view.
 These views usually only differ by layout and buttons.
-Therefore, going to create a single dialog view with other elements that are needed for the specific CRUD operation.
+Therefore, for each Route, there is a single partial view to display entity details, thus leaving a CRUD operation specific view as the parent.